joao-viterbo-vieira/AI-Freecell/README.md

 #### Performance Notes

 - Even with just 12 cards (which has a minimal solution of 12 moves), BFS only reached ~5 moves without automoves (or ~8 with automoves).
-- Could not solve larger deals; memory usage is prohibitive.
+- Could not solve any deals; memory usage is prohibitive.

 ---
 ### Depth-First Search (DFS)